Culture of Quebec: Regional cultures

 Quebec's 17 administrative regions each have their own quirks.
 Inside of these administrative regions, there can often be other regions with their own character (ex.
 Magdalen Islands in Gaspésie–Îles-de-la-Madeleine, Nunavik in Nord-du-Québec, etc.) as well as cities with their own personality (ex.
 Québec, Montréal, etc.).

 Beauce

 A region of small towns and farmland south of Quebec City, its people have a strong regional identity connected with the area's long history.
 Some of the earliest settlements of New France were in this region.

 Côte-Nord

 The large Côte-Nord region borders the northern stretch of the Saint Lawrence River.
 Its small-sized municipalities mainly concern themselves with the exploitation of natural resources via forestry, mining, hydroelectricity and fishing.
 The region is home to the famous "eye of Quebec", the massive submerged crater of Manicouagan Reservoir.

 Eastern Townships (Estrie)

-This southeast region is located along the US border (Vermont, New Hampshire, and Maine).
+This southeast region is located along the Canada–United States border (Vermont, New Hampshire, and Maine).
 It was influenced during the 19th century by American loyalists who settled there.
 Its main city is Sherbrooke and the region is also well known for its skiing centres (Orford, Sutton, Owl's Head, all part of the Appalachian mountains).